 Degree Name: [Only visible if Plan Type = Major and/or Degree] List out the full name of the degree to be awarded on the diploma.
 Do not abbreviate (or include the abbreviation in parentheses after the full name if you want to clarify how it will be abbreviated).
 NOTE: The degree name should not include the major or field unless it is a professional degree that incorporates the major/field.
 For example, write "Master of Science," not "Master of Science in Cognitive Science."
 If you do incorporate the major/field in a degree name, you will need to justify that in the proposal through peer comparisons or external agency recommendations.

 Proposed Plan Code: This field is OPTIONAL.
 You can leave it blank.
-It is provided for you in case you want to change the current academic plan code used in CaneLink or you want to propose a new one for a new subcomponent(s).
-Otherwise the Registrar's Office will create one for you.
-The academic plan code usually includes a four-letter abbreviation for the major followed by an underscore and the abbreviation of the degree (such as "ECON BBA").
+If you want to use the old academic plan code used in CaneLink include it here.
+Otherwise the Registrar's Office will create a new one for you.

 Proposed CIP Code: This field is OPTIONAL.
 You can leave it blank.
-It is provided for you in case you want to change the current CIP code or provide a different CIP Code for a new program subcomponent.
+It is provided for you in case you want to suggest a specific CIP code.
 The federal government requires every academic program to be assigned a six-digit standardized numeric code to represent the discipline/subject area, the Classification of Instructional Program (CIP) Code.
 The first two digits of the CIP code represent broad disciplinary areas.
 The final four digits represent subdisciplines or more specific areas.
-You can search for CIP codes by clicking the Find... button.
+You can search for CIP codes by clicking the button.
 A pop-up window will open to display the CIP Code Picker.
-You can type a keyword into the Search box and press the Search button.
+You can type a keyword into the

+Search box and press the Search button.
 Or, you can click on the Select CIP Family drop-down box to select a broad disciplinary area (first two digits of the CIP code) and all of the six-digit CIP codes in that area will populate in the screen below.
 [NOTE: CIP Codes are also used to determine which programs qualify for a Dept. of Homeland Security STEM designation.]